Bulk-Calibrated Credal Ambiguity Sets: Fast, Tractable Decision Making under Out-of-Sample Contamination: Experiments Empirical Evidence

 In our implementation, the restriction to $\Xi_0$ is approximated by filtering the official training data to $\{\xi\in\Xi_0\}$ and running the objective on minibatches drawn from this bulk-filtered set.
 The sup term is approximated via a smoothmax for tractability.
 As an ablation, GroupDRO-B applies the GroupDRO objective to the same bulk-filtered training set.

-Tab.~\ref{tab:civilcomments_optionb} summarises the results.
+Table~\ref{tab:civilcomments_optionb} summarises the results.
 LV-Group attains the highest worst-group accuracy and improves mean accuracy over GroupDRO.
 ERM has the highest mean accuracy but fails on the worst-group metric: compared to it, LV-Group only has a $0.063$ lower mean accuracy but improves the worst-group accuracy by $0.494$.
-See Appendix~\ref{app:civilcomments} for full details.
+See Appendix~\ref{app:civilcomments} for full details and extra ablations.